Soul Play had its beginning in 2006, when I married a man that I shouldn’t have.

 Imposed ideals, rules, pressures.

-It fucked with who I was, who I thought I was.
+It messed with who I was, who I thought I was.
 It made me question my very core.

 That marriage broke me down.